 - Repair the muscles and tendons around the new joint and close the surgical cut.

-The surgery takes about 2 hours.
+The knee replacement surgery takes about 2 hours.

 Most artificial knees have both metal and plastic parts.
 Some surgeons now use different materials, including metal on metal, ceramic on ceramic, or ceramic on plastic.

-The procedure for a partial knee replacement surgery is similar to the above.
+The procedure for partial knee replacement surgery is similar to the above.
 The difference lies in the degree of replacement and repair.

 MAKOplasty (Robotic partial knee replacement)

-It usually takes around six to 12 weeks to make a full recovery from knee replacement surgery.
+For the recovery of knee replacement surgery, it usually takes around six to 12 weeks to make a full recovery from knee replacement surgery.
 However, this varies between individuals.
 The knee will continue to improve for two years after the surgery as scar tissue heals and muscles get stronger through exercise.

-Patient may need some kind of pain relief for up to 12 weeks after surgery.
+Patient may need some kind of pain relief for up to 12 weeks after knee replacement surgery.
 Some patients have discomfort for up to six months.
 Patient may be asked to wear compression stockings for several weeks at home.
 There may be swelling which can last for three to six months.